The Encyclopedia of Country Living, 50th Anniversary Edition

 Sales rights: World

-This essential homesteaders’ encyclopedia will keep your family healthy, safe, and self-sufficient, no matter what's going on in the world.
+Whether you’re homesteading, prepping, or living off-grid, keep your family healthy, safe, and self-sufficient—no matter what’s going on in the world.

 From homesteaders to urban farmers, and everyone in between, there is a desire for a simpler way of life: a healthier and self-sufficient natural lifestyle that allows you to survive and thrive—even in uncertain times.
 Carla Emery’s classic guide will teach you how to live off the grid, be prepared, and do it yourself.